ItsTYtan/Policy_RLHF/docs/src/README.md

   "speech": "Mr Tan Kiat How\n: Sir, on the two questions that Mr Chua has raised, let me take them in turn.\nOn the first one around how we ensure compliance with the\nCode of Animal Welfare (for the Pet Industry), t\nhese are guidelines that we put forward.
 And if there are members of the public, industry players or operators who want to report any non-compliance, please let us know.
 NParks, as part of its broader licensing framework and regulatory ambit, will do spot checks and take a look at some of these places.\nOn the second point on the disqualification order (DO), just to confirm with Mr Chua that he was asking about DO?
 No?
 I could not hear the question.\nMr Chua Kheng Wee Louis\n:", "claims": []
 }
 ```

 Suspect is due to API limits on rate of incoming requests.

+(13/06/25)
+- Narrow down issue on generation
+- Check out qwen 3 embedding
+- Research on how to bake in policy question into sft data making it more conversational instead of stance
+- Research on db